TriplyDB/Documentation/docs/triply-db/index.md

 <dl>
   <dt>File upload</dt>
   <dd>Select files from your local machine.
-It is also possible to drag-and-drop local files on the cloud icon with the upward poinging arrow.</dd>
+It is also possible to drag-and-drop local files on the cloud icon with the upward pointing arrow.</dd>
   <dt>URL upload</dt>
   <dd>Copy/paste a URL that points to an online RDF file.</dd>
   <dt>Import</dt>